A low-pressure approach to daily wellness

 Three little things

-She called the exercise “three little things.”
-It is an idea that sounds almost too simple.
-I first learned to use it as a way to make the day feel more manageable—work tasks, home tasks, or anything that felt overwhelming.
+I first learned to use it as a way to focus my entire day, combining work and personal tasks when life felt overwhelming.
 What I want to share here is how this same practice can be adapted to support health and wellbeing.

 Here is the basic idea: